Latest Hollywood tax target: Nick Cage

 Nicolas Cage, the Oscar-winning actor most recently recognized for his "National Treasure" action movies featuring federal institutions, is now battling a real government agency: the IRS.

-Tax officials contend that Cage used a company he owns to wrongly write off
+National_Treasure_DVDTax officials contend that Cage used a company he owns to wrongly write off $3.3 million in personal expenses.
+In response, Cage has filed a Tax Court petition contesting the IRS judgment.

 The IRS says the star's L.A.-based production company wrongly wrote off limos, meals, gifts, travel and Cage's Gulfstream 1159A turbojet.
 Plus, it argues that Cage personally owes taxes on the perks as part of his salary and "constructive dividends."